 The search engines isn’t the only search engine where one can do this, Yahoo and Bing also run their unique advertising network, called the Aol Bing Network.

-For now even though, let’s take a look in Google AdWords...
+For now let’s take a look in Google AdWords.

 Basic principles connected with AdWords

-Basically you pick some keywords which a searcher might use on The search engines, then create an advert that could appear on the SERP according to those keywords, such as this…
+Basically you pick some keywords which a searcher might use on the search engines, then create an advert that could appear on the SERP according to those keywords, such as in the above esample: "domestic cleaners london"

 If you want your ad to appear at all, you have to bid against other marketers on how much you’re willing to pay Google AdWords every time a searcher clicks on your ad.